HonorableAnomaly/HonorableAnomaly/README.md

 - 2) Warcraft lore explorer database
 - 3) Fantasy author updates and news
 -
 - 💞️ I’m collaborating on ... a conversationally savvy C-3P0 chatbot with a group of close developers.
-He's not the most exciting droid yet, but he's coming along.
+He's not the most riveting droid yet, but he's coming along.
 -
 - 📫 How to reach me ... https://www.linkedin.com/in/ricky-argenbright/